Smoothed Separable Nonnegative Matrix Factorization: Simplex-structured matrix factorization

 \subsection{Model 1: Separable NMF}

-As already mentioned, an important class of blind HU algorithm corresponds to pure-pixel search algorithms, that build on the following formal assumption: \begin{assumption}[pure-pixel, separability] In Problem~\ref{prob:main}, there exists an index set $\mathcal{K}$ of cardinality $r$ such that $H(\mathcal{K},:) = I_r$ where $I_r$ is the $r$-by-$r$ identity matrix. \end{assumption} Under this assumption, solving Problem~\ref{prob:main} amounts to recover $\mathcal{K}$ such that
+As already mentioned, an important class of NMF algorithms relies on the separability assumption, defined as follows. \begin{assumption}[separability] In Problem~\ref{prob:main}, there exists an index set $\mathcal{K}$ of cardinality $r$ such that $H(\mathcal{K},:) = I_r$ where $I_r$ is the $r$-by-$r$ identity matrix. \end{assumption} Under this assumption, solving Problem~\ref{prob:main} amounts to recover $\mathcal{K}$ such that